 It is recommended that you do this with a record that has all fields completed that you want to have sent to Zapier so you can see how they will be formatted.

 Once you do this action, return to the Zap setup in Zapier.
-You should still be on the page titled Test Webhooks by Zapier, which has the webhook you copied earlier.
+You should still be on the page titled Test Trigger Page, which has the webhook you copied earlier.

 Click the OK, I did this button.